End qualified immunity in New Hampshire

 • Ends Qualified Immunity for all law enforcement officers

-Yes.
-The proposed legislation states, "The court shall not be impeded by an invocation of a state agent’s defense or immunity including that: (a) The rights, privileges, or immunities secured by the laws or constitution of New Hampshire or the United States were not clearly established at the time of their deprivation by the state agent, or that the state of the law was otherwise such that the state agent could not reasonably or otherwise have been expected to know whether the such agent’s conduct was lawful; or (b) The state agent acted in good faith, or that the state agent believed, reasonably or otherwise, that his or her conduct was lawful at the time it was committed."
+Yes, section 507-H4 of the bill states, "The court shall not be impeded by an invocation of a state agent’s defense or i**mmunity including that: (a) The rights, privileges, or immunities secured by the laws or constitution of New Hampshire or the United States were not clearly established at the time of their deprivation by the state agent, or that the state of the law was otherwise such that the state agent could not reasonably or otherwise have been expected to know whether the such agent’s conduct was lawful; o**r (b) The state agent acted in good faith, or that the state agent believed, reasonably or otherwise, that his or her conduct was lawful at the time it was committed."

 • Ends Qualified Immunity for all public employees